JetBrains/TeamCity.SonarQubePlugin/readme.md

  ## 2. Building sources

+ From the TeamCity build targeted version bundle, copy into `repository/lib` the JAR file(s) from `webapps/ROOT/WEB-INF/lib/`:

+ - `server-tools.jar`
+ - `common-tools.jar` (if exist, useless since TeamCity v2019.x)

- Run the following command in the root of the checked out repository:
+ And run the following command in the root of the checked out repository:

-    `mvn clean package`
+    mvn clean package

  ## 3. Installing

- Install the plugin as described in the [TeamCity documentation](http://confluence.jetbrains.com/display/TCDL/Installing+Additional+Plugins).
+ Install the plugin as described in the [TeamCity documentation](https://www.jetbrains.com/help/teamcity/installing-additional-plugins.html).

 ## 4. Key features